abraunegg/onedrive/docs/install.md

 ```
 Add ebuild from contrib/gentoo to a local overlay to use.

-For notifications the following is also necessary:
+For GUI notifications the following is also necessary:
 ```text
 sudo emerge x11-libs/libnotify
 ```